Localization and multi-language support

 Dundas BI provides support for multiple languages through the use of XML localization (translation) files on the server that determine all user interface text, and through culture-sensitive formatting of numbers and dates.

 Text that appears in the various user interface screens, dialogs, and toolbars can be customized by editing the localization XML files and replacing whatever text you require, or by using overrides, which can help with application branding.
-Currently, Dundas BI does not ship with alternate language translations, but this could be added in a future release, or it can be accomplished by third parties or your own organization.
+Currently, Dundas BI does not ship with alternative language translations, but this could be added in a future release, or it can be accomplished by third parties or your own organization.

 For information about localizing tokens including the system-defined attribute and basic tokens see Managing tokens.
 Text displayed within dashboards and other views can be localized in version 23.2 and above using code libraries.

 2. Right-to-left support